-- 2.000 GPA in all SCAND ST courses, and all courses accepted in the major
+2.000 GPA in all SCAND ST and all major courses

-- 15 credits in SCAND ST taken on campus (and not through a UW–Madison Study Abroad program)
+15 credits in SCAND ST, taken on campus

 Honors in the Major

-Students may declare Honors in the Scandinavian Studies Major in consultation with the Scandinavian Studies advisor(s).
+Students may declare Honors in the Major in consultation with the Scandinavian Studies advisor(s).

-- Earn a 3.300 for all SCAND ST courses, and all courses accepted in the major
+- Earn a 3.300 in all SCAND ST and all major courses

-- 8 Honors credits numbered SCAND ST 373 and higher
+- Complete at least 8 Honors credits from courses numbered SCAND ST 373 and higher

 University Degree Requirements